ansible/ecosystem-documentation/docs/getting_started_ee/run_execution_environment.md

 ## SSH key forwarding

-If you run Ansible with SSH-keys-based authentication to avoid authentication prompts, use `ssh-agent` to forward the SSH keys to your EE:
+If you run Ansible with SSH-key-based authentication to avoid authentication prompts, use `ssh-agent` to forward the SSH keys to your EE:

 ``` bash
 eval $(ssh-agent)